 The Access Programme promotes all aspects of the law available at Matrix, not only working as a barrister, but also the various roles of the staff team, including the Practice Teams, Legal Support Services and Marketing.
 In the long term, it is hoped that that one day there will be a cohort of ‘Matrix students’ who enter the legal profession having been supported throughout their time at school and university by Matrix.

-Matrix is also taking part in the Citizenship Foundation Lawyers in Schools programme, delivering citizenship lessons to year 10 students.
+Matrix is also taking part in the Young Citizens Legal Experts in Schools programme, delivering citizenship lessons to year 10 students.
 Matrix is one of only two barristers’ sets taking part in Lawyers in Schools.

-Lawyers in Schools is a skills based employee volunteering programme run by the Citizenship Foundation.
+Legal Experts in Schools is a skills based employee volunteering programme run by Young Citizens.
 The scheme places practising and trainee lawyers into the classroom to work with young people to develop their awareness and understanding of the law.
-Lawyers in Schools facilitates links between legal professionals and secondary schools, mainly in economically deprived areas.
+Legal Experts in Schools facilitates links between legal professionals and secondary schools, mainly in economically deprived areas.
 It provides an opportunity for lawyers and trainees to discuss and explore various legal issues.
-This unique opportunity draws on the core skills and knowledge of legal professionals and the Citizenship Foundation’s expertise in educational partnerships.
+This unique opportunity draws on the core skills and knowledge of legal professionals and Young Citizen’s expertise in educational partnerships.
 It offers clear educational benefits to young people and enables volunteers to gain a real insight into the lives and issues that affect young people in their local community.
 The scheme has been running successfully since 1999 with law firms and in-house legal teams working with local secondary schools across the UK.